-Yep, you can have your clean eating gravy recipe and eat it too.
+Yep, you can have your gravy and eat it too.
+This simple chicken broth gravy recipe is easy to make from any chicken broth you have on hand, bottled or homemade.
 Here’s how!

 I admit it.
 Gravy is my favorite part of Thanksgiving dinner.
 Dressing comes in a close second.
-Do you feel the same?
+But I hate limiting gravy to just the holidays.
+Gravy is great any time of year!

 I realize that for many people, gravy on any dinner is avoided like the plague.
 But I’m here to show you that it doesn’t have to be!